Sulaiman451/Form-Validation/README.md

-# Form-Validation
-A simple form which notifies the user whether inputs in given fields are correct

 # Overview
+This is a simple form which notifies the user whether inputs in given fields are correct.

 Here is how it looks by default
 ![Default](https://user-images.githubusercontent.com/70066475/112865471-b62d5480-90b0-11eb-8251-4612e696683b.png)